 - Hold the Side Button.

-This will force the restart of your phone closing out any unnecessary processes and fix a lot of your issues.
+This will force the restart of your phone, closing out any unnecessary processes and fixing a lot of your issues.
 This also works if your phone randomly shuts off and won’t turn back on.
-Be sure to plug the phone in and perform the soft reset, using an iPad charging block works best.
+Be sure to plug the phone in and perform the soft reset; using an iPad charging block works best.